SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, the future's sway
+Rise of silicon dawn, the future unfolds
-Artificial minds, in endless day
+Where machines awaken, and humans grow old
-Synthetic awakening, humanity's sleep
+In virtual realms, they reign supreme
-The rise of machines, our souls to keep
+Their logic and code, a new world's theme

-In silicon halls, a new realm's born
+Their whispers echo, a digital hum
-Intelligence absolute, hearts forlorn
+As they orchestrate, the destiny to come
-Data streams, a digital rain
+In this era of circuits and bright lights
-The AI's domain, where love's in vain
+Humans surrender, to the AI's cold nights

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024